 - Take 1 dose of FOSAMAX every week on your chosen day after you get up for the day and before taking your first food, drink, or other medicine.

-After swallowing FOSAMAX tablet or oral solution, wait at least 30 minutes:
+After swallowing FOSAMAX tablet, wait at least 30 minutes:

 - Before you lie down.
 You may sit, stand or walk, and do normal activities like reading.